MarketSquare/robotframework-openapidriver/docs/README.md

 ---
 ---

-# OpenApiDriver for Robot Framework
+# OpenApiDriver for Robot Framework®

-OpenApiDriver is an extension of the Robot Framework DataDriver library that allows for generation and execution of test cases based on the information in an OpenAPI document (also known as Swagger document).
+OpenApiDriver is an extension of the Robot Framework® DataDriver library that allows for generation and execution of test cases based on the information in an OpenAPI document (also known as Swagger document).
 This document explains how to use the OpenApiDriver library.

-My RoboCon 2022 talk about OpenApiDriver and OpenApiLibCore can be found [here](https://www.youtube.com/watch?v=7YWZEHxk9Ps)

-For more information about Robot Framework, see http://robotframework.org.
+For more information about Robot Framework®, see http://robotframework.org.

 For more information about the DataDriver library, see https://github.com/Snooz82/robotframework-datadriver.